 When we talk about unique, we’re referring to experiences outside of the usual sit down, order, eat, pay and leave that don’t compromise on exquisite, well cooked food.
 Kyo Ya is without a doubt one of them, and not just because there’s not necessarily any sitting involved – the low tables and kneeling mats in the private dining room are something you rarely get to experience outside Japan, and the same goes for the authentic tea rituals.
 Such attention to detail has gained Kyo Ya a cult following.

 Another restaurant with its fair share of charm is il Buco, which started life as a rustic-looking shop full of antiques and curiosities.
-Arguably il Buco’s tapas-style dishes are the best you’ll find in NYC, but what il Buco doesn’t tell you off the bat is that underneath the main restaurant is a 200 year-old wine cellar that was once frequented by Edgar Allan Poe.
+Arguably il Buco’s tapas-style dishes are the best you’ll find in New York City (NYC), but what il Buco doesn’t tell you off the bat is that underneath the main restaurant is a 200 year-old wine cellar that was once frequented by Edgar Allan Poe.
 Alain Ducasse himself stated what a delight it was to dine in the cellar, with its naked brick walls, whimsical chandeliers and floor-to-ceiling wine collection.

 But what of the food, I hear you ask?
 Well, if there was ever an excuse to visit Aldea (not that excuses should come into the equation) it would be the Portuguese restaurant’s customised tasting menu.
 Based on your own preferences, the ingredients available to the kitchen on the particular day, and the whims of the chef, Aldea will whip up eight to twelve courses of food that you will find no counterpart to.
 What’s more, executive chef George Mendes, the curator to what’s just been put in front of you, will emerge from the kitchen post-meal to discuss things over.